Luisfelipedev27/api_challenge/README.md

 API for storing DNS records (IP addresses) belonging to hostnames done using Ruby on Rails 6 and PostgreSql.

-### Requirements

-You can run this project using docker-compose if you don't want to mess up with your own machine.
-The guide below will be for using docker-compose.

 ### Installation

 Follow the steps below